py5coding/py5book/reference/sketch_select_input.md

 Open a file chooser dialog to select a file for input.
 After the selection is made, the selected File will be passed to the `callback` function.
 If the dialog is closed or canceled, `None` will be sent to the function, so that the program is not waiting for additional input.
 The callback is necessary because of how threading works.

 This method has some platform specific quirks.
-On OSX, this does not work when the Sketch is run through a Jupyter notebook.
+On macOS, this does not work when the Sketch is run through a Jupyter notebook.
 On Windows, Sketches using the OpenGL renderers (`P2D` or `P3D`) will be minimized while the select dialog box is open.
-This method only uses native dialog boxes on OSX.
+This method only uses native dialog boxes on macOS.

 Underlying Processing method: [selectInput](https://processing.org/reference/selectInput_.html)